balak26/airbnb-clone-project/README.md

 ---

+## 🔐 API Security

+Security is a core pillar of the Airbnb Clone Project, as it deals with sensitive user information, financial transactions, and personal property listings.
+The following security measures will be implemented to ensure the safety and integrity of the platform.

+### 🔑 Authentication
+**Implementation**:
+We will use **JWT (JSON Web Tokens)** for stateless authentication.
+Each user receives a signed token after logging in, which must be included in API requests to access protected resources.

+**Why It Matters**:
+Prevents unauthorized access to user-specific or sensitive data, such as bookings, payment history, and profile information.

+---

+### 🔓 Authorization
+**Implementation**:
+Role-based access control will be enforced to distinguish between regular users (guests), hosts, and admins.
+Certain actions (like listing a property or viewing all bookings) will be restricted based on the user's role.

+**Why It Matters**:
+Ensures

 ### 📝 Documentation & Planning
 Maintains clear technical documentation and architectural planning to support collaboration and maintainability.
 This includes API references, data models, and setup guides to streamline onboarding and future development.